sraj212000/AutoNMR-An-Automated-Tool-for-NMR-Chemical-Shift-Calculations-using-NWChem/README.md

 **Step 3:** Run the following command on the terminal.
 ```
 python3 AutoNMR.py "CC(=C)Cl" "B3LYP" --num_conformers 10 --case 1
 ```
-Now here the smiles code is take for example is `CC(=C)Cl` and the DFT level functional used in the calculation is `B3LYP` you may also use other DFT level functionals as available in the [NWChem Documentation](https://nwchemgit.github.io/Density-Functional-Theory-for-Molecules.html) The `num_conformers` which describes the number of conformers the user wants to consider for studying the resepective molecule whose default value is 10.
+Now here the smiles code is take for example is `CC(=C)Cl` and the DFT level functional used in the calculation is `B3LYP` you may also use other DFT level functionals as available in the [NWChem Documentation](https://nwchemgit.github.io/Density-Functional-Theory-for-Molecules.html)

+The `num_conformers` which describes the number of conformers the user wants to consider for studying the resepective molecule whose default value is 10.

 The last command line argument `case` explains that which spectrum user wants to study in the respective molecule.
 It is **1 for Hydrogen spectrum** and **6 for carbon spectrum** so it calculates the shielding tensor values of the specified atoms in the molecule.

+**Note** Here the calcultion are performed on No. of processors = 40 .
+In case your machine is compatible with less or more number of processor you need to mention the number of processors in the line